 Bachelor of Science in Nursing

 The Bachelor of Science in Nursing prepares graduates for the requirements of the NCLEX-RN examination offered by the National Council of State Board of Nursing (NCSBN).
 The BSN is approved by the Florida Board of Nursing.
 The curriculum integrates professional standards and competencies from the NLN Outcomes and Competencies for Graduates of Nursing Programs, the American Nurses Association (ANA) Scope and Standards of Practice, QSEN, Florida Board of Nursing Guidelines, and Healthy People 2030.
 Students will utilize the nursing process in assessment, nursing diagnosis, planning, implementation, and evaluation of persons, families, and communities in diverse health care environments.
-The development of the teaching-learning process through critical thinking, clinical judgment, decision-making, problem-solving, collaborative teamwork, and telehealth is promoted.
+The development of the teaching-learning process through critical thinking, clinical judgement, decision-making, problem-solving, collaborative teamwork and telehealth is promoted.
 These skills are within the context of the ethical-legal aspects of professional relations, and the value of life, health, and dignity of the whole person.
 A concentrated focus on the nurse as a leader to advocate for improved quality care, systemic change, and the unique role nursing contributes to the healthcare system is included.
 The curriculum consists of 120 credits and 825 combined clinical/simulation hours in medical, surgical, obstetric, pediatric, geriatric, psychiatric/mental health, and critical care nursing experience in appropriate facilities.

 - Registered Nurse